 - Secondly, is the contract providing just goods and services, or does it anticipate carrying out part of the scope of work of the award?

-In other words, the nature of the work and the funding agencies view of that relationship are most important in how the work is managed.
-If you have questions about whether a contract is administered under the regulations for grants and cooperative agreements or under federal procurement law and regulations, please contact your contracting officer or agency representative.
+If you have questions about whether a contract is administered under the regulations for grants and cooperative agreements or federal procurement laws and regulations, please get in touch with your contracting officer or agency representative.

 Leave a Reply